Rosh00L/EcoCapture/README.md

 # **Project description**

-This project is designed to provide hands-on experience working with datasets and practical experience with all aspects being taught in the BrainStation Data Analytics Certification course.
+This project is designed to acquire hands-on experience working with datasets and practical experience with all aspects being taught in the BrainStation Data Analytics Certification course.
 A publicly available dataset is required to conduct an analysis and present findings.

 Publicly available dataset related to tourism and travel reviews in Sri Lanka from 2010 to 2023.
 [Link to the source dataset:](https://data.mendeley.com/datasets/2nbvx5m4hs/1)